Gravitational lensing for interstellar power transmission: Light amplification in various transmission scenarios

-Considering the four scenarios detailed in Sec.~\ref{sec:transmit-geom}: Case i): This case is trivial and does not require a formal treatment.
-Case ii): When $\theta=\alpha$, the following condition is met: $b_1^2/2z_{\tt t}-2r_{g_1}\ln kb_1=0$.
-For this situation, the amplification factor (\ref{eq:amp-A1*23}) simplifies to (see derivation details in \cite{Turyshev-Toth:2018-grav-shadow}): {}
+Considering the four scenarios detailed in Sec.~\ref{sec:transmit-geom}: Case i) is trivial and does not require a formal treatment.
+Case ii) corresponds to $\theta_{\tt gr}=\alpha$, or equivalently $z_{\tt t}=b_1^2/(2r_{g_1})$.
+In this limiting case the rays emerging behind the lens are collimated rather than focused at a finite distance.
+The field has the character of an Arago spot for an occulting disk; using the stellar radius $R_1$ as the effective edge, one obtains {}

-which has the properties of the bright spot of Arago.
-This is a faint spot of light with brightness that is proportional to the ratio $(z_{\tt r}/z_{\tt t})$.
-Note that stellar atmospheres will make the edges of a spherical lens softer, thus severely affecting formation of the spot to the point of washing it out.
-This scenario is not very useful for power transmission.
+where $S_0(\vec x )=z_{\tt t}+z_{\tt r}+\rho^2/2(z_{\tt t}+z_{\tt r})$.
+Result (\ref{eq:amp-A1*230}) has the properties of the bright spot of Arago \cite{Harvey-Forgham:1984}.
+Note that the stellar atmospheres will make the edges of the spherical lenses optically softer, thus severely affecting formation of the spot to the point of completely washing it out.
+As a result, this scenario is not very useful for power transmission.

 Next, we examine the scenarios, Case iii) and Case iv), as highlighted in Sec.~\ref{sec:transmit-geom}.
 These cases are similar and can be characterized in the same manner.
 For that, we take the last integral in (\ref{eq:amp-A1*23}) with the method of stationary phase \cite{Turyshev-Toth:2017} to determine the impact parameter for which the phase is stationary: {}